Performance Analysis of Finite Blocklength Transmissions Over Wiretap Fading Channels: An Average Information Leakage Perspective: Secrecy Performance

 Recall that a secrecy outage event in the conventional IBL regime occurs when the capacity of the wiretap link $C_e$ is larger than the redundancy rate $R_e$.
 Accordingly, the secrecy outage probability (SOP) is generally formulated as

-It is evident that \eqref{deltaApprox} with \eqref{pso}, are identical for a particular choice of redundancy rate.
-This provides a compelling link between the well-known SOP in the IBL regime and the AIL in the FBL regime, leading to the following important corollary. \begin{cor} The Laplace/saddle-point approximation of the AIL in the FBL regime given in \normalfont{Proposition \ref{prop1}} is equivalent to the SOP in the IBL regime given by \eqref{pso} when setting the redundancy rate $R_e = \log_2(1+\gamma_b) -\sqrt{\frac{V_b}{N}}\Qi(\varepsilon)-\frac{m}{N}$. \end{cor}
+Comparing \eqref{deltaApprox} with \eqref{pso}, it becomes evident that these two expressions are identical for a particular choice of redundancy rate.
+This provides a compelling link between the well-known SOP in the IBL regime and the AIL in the FBL regime, leading to the following important corollary. \begin{cor} The Laplace/saddle-point approximation of the AIL in the FBL regime given in {\normalfont{Proposition \ref{prop1}}} is equivalent to the SOP in the IBL regime given by \eqref{pso} when setting the redundancy rate $R_e = \log_2(1+\gamma_b) -\sqrt{\frac{V_b}{N}}\Qi(\varepsilon)-\frac{m}{N}$. \end{cor}